South Africa - Country Commercial Guide

 Local Content Requirements

 CSDP Since 2011, the South African Government has increased its local content requirements.
-The Department of Public Enterprises (DPE) has formulated the Competitive Supplier Development Programme (CSDP), aimed at building up the local supply base.
+The Department of Public Enterprises (DPE) has formulated the Competitive Supplier Development Program (CSDP), aimed at building up the local supply base.
 This is becoming increasingly important in the bidding process, particularly for foreign firms.

 Broad-Based Black Economic Empowerment (B-BBEE)